-NOTE: Use Photo Transfer Protocol (PTP) to copy photos from either the microSD card or internal memory to the host computer.
+NOTE Use Photo Transfer Protocol (PTP) to copy photos from either the microSD card or internal memory to the host computer.

 - 1. Connect the Rugged Charge/USB Cable to the TC51 or place the TC51 into the 1-Slot USB/Charge Only Cradle.
-See Accessories for setup information. - 2.
-Pull down the Notification panel and touch USB charging this device. - 3.
-Touch Transfer photos (PTP). - 4.
-On the host computer, open a file explorer application.
+See Chapter 6, Accessories for setup information. - Pull down the Notification panel and touch USB for Charging.